mwielgoszewski/burp-protobuf-decoder/README.md

 	> By loading a .proto, you can edit and tamper protobuf messages.
 	> The extension will automatically serialize messages back before
 	> they're sent along.

+1. Can I deserialize protobufs passed as URL or form parameters?

+    > Yes, you can.
+In the 'Protobuf Editor' tab, add a parameter to
+    > the table.
+You can specify additional pre and post processing
+    > rules, to handle base64 encoding or zlib compression.
+Don't forget
+    > to check the enabled box for each rule once you're done.

+    > Note, the editor tab window may not immediately pick up the changes.
+    > You can work around this issue by cycling through requests (anything
+    > that'd trigger the editor tab to reload itself)